Monthly saving guide

 40 25 €617.23

-The jump from age 25 to age 40 is the most important line in the table.
-Starting at 25 requires about €190.49 a month.
-Starting at 40 requires about €617.23 a month.
-That is more than three times as much for the same target and the same return.
+The gap between 25 and 40 is the most important line in the table.
+Starting at 25 needs about €190.49 a month.
+Starting at 40 needs about €617.23.
+That is more than three times as much for the same goal and the same return.

 The 50/30/20 Rule and Where Savings Fit

-At €400 a month, you are very close to the €409.85 needed to build €500,000 in 30 years at 7%.
-But that same €400 would fall short of the €462.97 needed to save €50,000 for a house deposit in 7 years.
-The budgeting rule gives you a structure, while the goal tells you whether the structure is enough.
+At €400 a month you are close to the €409.85 needed to build €500,000 in 30 years at 7%.
+But that same €400 falls short of the €462.97 needed to save €50,000 for a house deposit in 7 years.
+The rule gives you a structure.
+The goal tells you whether that structure is enough.

 Small Increases That Make a Big Difference